alexclusive/ytdownloader/README.md

 <img src="./assets/readme/ui_v1.png" width=500>

 ## Functionality
 There are quite a few functions that the script can handle, most of them are optional.
 However, you will need to give a URL and filetype.
+List of metadata that can be set:
+ - Album
+ - Artist
+ - Year
+ - Track Number
+ - Comment (This is set to the url of the video)

 ### Required
 #### URL